9bryan/fmw_jdk/README.md

 The fmw_jdk module allows you to install and configure an Oracle JDK on a Windows, Linux or Solaris host.
 Also it can configure the rng service ( random number generator, urandom) on a linux node, this will fix the lack of Entropy on a linux VM.

 ## Module description
+aris JDK 7 with x64 entensions

+    class { 'fmw_jdk::install':
+      java_home_dir   => '/usr/jdk/instances/jdk1.7.0_75',
+      source_file     => '/so
 This modules allows you to install any JDK version 7 or 8 on any Windows, Linux or Solaris host or VM.
-Besides installing the JDK you will also be able to control which JDK will the default by setting all symbolic links for java, javac, keytool etc. For Linux hosts you are also be able to configure and start the rng service ( random number generator, urandom, Hardware RNG Entropy Gatherer Daemon) which solves the lack of Entropy (urandom)
+Besides installing the JDK you will also be able to control which JDK will the default by setting all symbolic links for java, javac, keytool etc. For Linux hosts you are also be able to configure and start the rng service ( random number generator, urandom, Hardware RNG Entropy Gatherer DThe fmw_jdk module allows you to install and configure an Oracle JDK on a Windows, Linux or Solaris host.
+Also it can configure the rng service ( random number generator, urandom) on a linux node, this will fix the lack of Entropy on a linux VM.aemon) which solves the lack of Entropy (urandom)

 ## Setup